CONTACT

 Born in Washington State’s Skagit Valley, Michael was raised in a healthcare-focused family.
 Taught photography by his father—a physician who documented his work overseas—he was immersed early in service and storytelling.
 His family’s humanitarian work took them to Mexican clinics, and their home welcomed dozens of exchange students.

 Michael became known for pioneering the use of a smartphone in conflict reporting.
-His smartphone coverage of the 2011 Libyan Revolution culminated in the seminal book and short film Libyan Sugar, which documents a number of his near death experiences and explores themes of resilience and transformation through the iconography of warfare.
-The book won the Paris Photo First Book Award and the ICP Infinity Award for Artist’s Book.
+His smartphone coverage of the 2011 Libyan Revolution culminated in the seminal book and short film Libyan Sugar, which documents his near death experiences in the country and explores themes of resilience and transformation through the iconography of warfare.
+The book won the Paris Photo First Book Award and the ICP Infinity Award for Artist’s Book

 In 2023 Michael released the novel and highly controversial AI reportage illustration work 90 Miles.

 Michael was the main character and a cinematographer for the Michael Mann directed HBO documentary Witness: Libya, and his film work was featured in several other conflict based documentaries including Hondros, Which way is the Front Line from Here?
-The Life and Time of Tim Hetherington, The Prosecutors and This is Congo.
-In 2025 he finished a draft screenplay for a feature film based on the story of Sgt.
-Madot Dagbinza, a friend and commando he documented while living in the DRC.
+The Life and Time of Tim Hetherington, The Prosecutors and This is Congo

 He speaks at institutions, festivals, and organizations worldwide, offering personal insights and lessons from the frontlines of human experience.